 Monday-Saturday, 10am-5am – open seasonally

-They are starting to grow all kinds of produce in their greenhouse (ask them about it) but for U-Pick berries, it starts with strawberries in May, then blueberries and raspberries in July, with all three berries being available in August and September.
+Stillpoint is starting to grow various produce in their greenhouse (ask them about it), but for U-Pick berries count on strawberries in May, blueberries and raspberries in July, and culminating with all three berries in August and September.
 Blackberries are now ready too.
 Prices are very reasonable.

 30946 Wyatt Drive, Harrisburg